schafer14/brain/Areas/Productivity/Drive/Drive.md

 ---

-The first decade of the 21st century has been a period of **underwhelming growth in business, technology and social progress due to the over-reliance on carrot-and-stick-style motivation**, and as we research this underachievement more closely, it is clear that tweaking that motivation style will not suffice; **we need to rethink how we view motivation fundamentally.**
+The first decade of the 21st century has been a period of **underwhelming growth in business, technology and social progress due to the over-reliance on carrot-and-stick-style motivation**, and as we research this underachievement more closely, it is clear that tweaking that motivation style will not suffice; <mark style="background: #D2B3FFA6;">we need to rethink how we view motivation fundamentally.</mark>

 There are seven main **flaws of carrot and stick** motivation that make it unsuitable for most cases: